saveriofrancini/TreeTalkersCheck/README.md

 ## Citation

 > Ilaria Zorzi, Saverio Francini*, Gherardo Chirici, Claudia Cocozza (in review).
 The TreeTalkersCheck R package: an automatic daily routine to check the functionality of TreeTalker devices.
-Dendrochronologia
+Ecologial Informatics

 <br><br>